 Most medications usually come in both capsules and tablets and the price difference can be remarkable.
 I saved a patient over $50 a month from switching her blood pressure medication from tablet to capsule.

 Using tip #1, check on GoodRx if your medication is cheaper if you switch formulations.
-If it is then it is most likely cheaper regardless if you use the GoodRx app or not.
+If it is then it is most likely cheaper regardless of whether you use the GoodRx app or not.

 Examples of medications where I have saved patients money by switching them from cap to tabs or vice versa: